LeakedIntel/LeakedIntel.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ### **The Bug That Changed Everything**

-One day, while deep into a podcast, I heard someone mention a **path interception bug** —a sneaky little flaw that could lead to **privilege escalation and persistence**.
+One day, while deep into a podcast, I heard someone mention a **path interception bug**  a sneaky little flaw that could lead to **privilege escalation and persistence**.
 They described in detail how the bug worked, what to look for, and how you could detect it.

 And that was it. **Curiosity activated.**